pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg18/README.md

 >
 ```

-I played a bit with it and then I decided to decompile the program to figure out what is going on inside.
+I played a bit with it and then I decided to decompile the program to figure out what was going on inside.
 To do it I used this [online tool](https://www.cemetech.net/sc/).

-I spent some time with the decompiled [source code](files/A.8xp.source) and TI-83+ programming manual trying to understand it.
-I used Disp debug messages a lot!
+I spent some time with the decompiled [source code](files/A.8xp.source) and a TI-83+ programming manual trying to understand it.
+I used *Disp* debug messages a lot!

 The first interesting finding was that there was a hidden conditional branch which was triggered by any input other than 1 and 2.
 This branch was responsible for some drawing but its code was dependant on the password value.